-3) The solar power generation facility is consistent with the purposes of the Williamson Act, to preserve agricultural and open‐space land, or supports the continuation of agricultural uses, or the use or conservation of natural resources, on the contracted parcel or on other parcels in the agricultural preserve.
+3) The Solar Farm Design California is consistent with the purposes of the Williamson Act, to preserve agricultural and open‐space land, or supports the continuation of agricultural uses, or the use or conservation of natural resources, n the contracted parcel or on other parcels in the agricultural preserve.

 4) The solar power generation facility does not include a residential subdivision.

 The entire white paper may be downloaded here: http://www.conservation.ca.gov/dlrp/lca/Pages/Index.aspx “Considerations in Siting Solar Facilities on Land Enrolled in the Williamson Act”.